v-eenay/markwrite/README.md

-# MarkWrite
+# RichText Editor

-A modern Markdown editor built with React, Vite, and Milkdown.
+A modern rich text editor built with React, Vite, and TipTap.

 ## Features

-- GitHub Flavored Markdown support
-- Nord dark theme
-- Real-time preview
-- Export to PDF and DOCX
+- Clean, focused rich text editing
+- Modern UI with right-click formatting options
+- Toolbar with common formatting options
+- Support for headings, lists, blockquotes, and more
 - Code syntax highlighting
+- Optimized for performance

 ## Technologies

 - React for UI components
 - Vite for fast builds and development
-- Milkdown for the Markdown editor
+- TipTap for the rich text editor
-- html2pdf.js for PDF export
-- docx for DOCX export
+- Lowlight for code syntax highlighting
-- react-simple-code-editor and Prism.js for the Markdown editor mode

 ## Getting Started